-GLONASS capability is increasingly used in high-end SMART devices, including the new Garmin Fenix 5 and Suunto SPARTAN.
+GLONASS capability is increasingly used in high-end SMART devices in cars, phones and sports watches, including the new Garmin Fenix 5 and Suunto SPARTAN.

 GLONASS is neither particularly better nor worse than GPS.

 HOWEVER, when they are used TOGETHER the likelihood of accuracy IS increased.
 Simply because there are more satellites available in both ‘constellations’ and hence a higher chance that your watch will be able to see enough of them for a good positional fix.

 It is said that using GPS+GLONASS can give accuracy down to 4.5/5m and can also improve accuracy in built-up areas; especially in the Northern Hemisphere.
 That is THE SAME level of accuracy as standalone GPS.
 It’s just that the LIKLIHOOD of achieving it MAY be increased.